AdguardTeam/AdguardKnowledgeBase/03.macos/05.solving-problems/04.big-sur-issues/docs.en.md

 >You can find more information about how to get started on [Shadowsocks website](https://shadowsocks.org/en/config/quick-guide.html).

 Then you'd have to install Shadowsocks client on your Mac.
-Make sure that you select 'Manual Mode' in its settings!
-The configuration won't work if you select 'Auto Mode' or 'Global Mode'.
+Make sure that you select 'Manual Mode' or 'Auto Mode' in its settings!
+The configuration won't work if you select 'Global Mode' (or 'Auto Mode' in Big Sur versions prior to 11.1).

 <img src="https://cdn.adguard.com/public/Adguard/kb/BigSur/problems/shadowsocks.png" style="max-width: 350px;">